 There is growing recognition by health regulators that addiction is a disease for which recovery pathways exist, and that those recovery pathways should be separate from complaints and discipline.
 CDSBC operates in this manner and works with registrants seeking treatment.
-The wellness program is private and confidential.
+The way CDSBC deals with health matters is confidential.

-If you suffer from an addiction/dependency disease, you have a duty to protect the safety of patients and legal/ethical obligation to cease practice immediately and notify CDSBC in confidence through Dr. Cathy McGregor’s direct phone line: 604-714-5310.
+If you suffer from an addiction/dependency disease, you have a duty to protect the safety of patients and legal/ethical obligation to cease practice immediately and notify CDSBC in confidence through Director of Professional Practice, Dr. Meredith Moores' direct phone line: 604-714-5308.

 Additionally, if you are aware of another CDSBC registrant's addiction/dependency, it is your professional, ethical and legal duty to report it to the College.

 CDSBC's collaborative approach to treatment and monitoring guides registrants through treatment and provides a pathway back to safe practice.
 The essential elements of the addiction recovery pathway typically include:

 practice until deemed medically fit to return (failing a voluntary

 agreement, CDSBC has the ability to take action under the Health Professions Act - section 35)

 - Counselling support is available through the MAP and DWP Programs

 - Access to practitioners able to step in as locums (to maintain the practice on behalf of the practitioner while undergoing treatment) can be accessed through the BCDA

 Assessment by a physician with addiction medicine expertise recognized by CDSBC